NCAR/DART/models/CESM/doc/setup_guidelines.rst

 ----------------

 CESM's short term archiver (st_archive) is controlled by its ``env_archive.xml``.
 DART's setup scripts modify that file to archive DART output along with CESM's.
-(See the :doc:`../../../guide/rma` for a description of DART's output).
 DART's output is archived in ``$arch_dir/dart/{hist,rest,logs,...}``, where arch_dir is defined in ``setup_{hybrid,advanced}``, ``hist`` contains all of the state space and observation space output, and ``rest`` contains the inflation restart files.